Life on Long'ying

 Daily life on the island is quite basic.
 Drinking water needs to be brought with you and water for washing comes from the sky or the sea.
-There is an outdoor toilet, as yet without walls.
+There is an outdoor toilet.
 There is a shelterless fire place made of stones.

 The island is long, from south to north, really narrow at the most northerly end and becoming a little wider at the southern end.
 When I hang my hammock in the middle of the island I can see the sun setting and rising from the same place.

 I have an increasing number of visitors coming to the island.
 It is great fun to pick up friends and family from the harbour with my wooden boat.
 There is no landing area on the island and the boat is moored a little way from the shore.